woman taking a photo of her tailored dress

 Any small business can repurpose stock photos or generic images to convey a message.
 But smart business owners go the extra step by creating and posting fresh and relevant photographs that are better visual representations of what they do and who they are.

 “We take copious photographs and videos, mostly of our work at various stages of completion, and post them on our website,” explained Joe Palumbo, owner of Ice Dam Guys LLC, a company that removes ice dams from roofs.
-“Reusing some ‘greatest hits’ kinds of photos is okay; but, in general, you should try to take and post as many different images of what you provide as you can.”
+“Reusing some ‘greatest hits’ kinds of photos is OK, but, in general, you should try to take and post as many different images of what you provide as you can.”

-Instead of hiring a costly professional photographer, Palumbo secured a quality camera and got in the practice of taking photographs of himself and his crew while on the job — including before-and-after shots to demonstrate the impact of his services.
+Instead of hiring a costly professional photographer, Palumbo secured a quality camera and got into the practice of taking photographs of himself and his crew while on the job — including before-and-after shots to demonstrate the impact of his services.
 He said patrons appreciate seeing who they are considering doing business with — the actual professionals at work on a real project.

 “It’s also a good idea to encourage your customers to post online reviews and include photographs of their own in their reviews,” Palumbo said.
 “Photos make your expertise seem more real to others; they make it easier for would-be customers to know what to expect of your company and what it offers.”